Mercury13/unicodia/README.md

 # How to compile?
 * Download MSYS, slight C++20 here.
-* Make custom kit of some MinGW Qt and MSYS compiler; tested Qt 6.1.2.
+* Make custom kit of some MinGW Qt and MSYS compiler; tested Qt 6.1.2 to 6.2.0.
 * Compile AutoBuilder.
 * Download and unzip big 220 M https://www.unicode.org/Public/13.0.0/ucdxml/ucd.all.flat.zip
 * Run AutoBuilder.